2025 Sustainable in a Generation Report

 Goal: Meaningfully improve the lives of 1 million people across our value chain to enable them to thrive.

-850000+ people’s lives were impacted by the end of 2024 through our efforts
+885000+ people’s lives were impacted by the end of 2025 through our efforts

-Goal: Increase farmer incomes through Mars-designed programs.
+Goal: Increase smallholder household incomes through Mars-designed programs.

 Goal: Improve the lives of women in our value chain with programs designed to enable them to thrive in our supply chain, farming and agricultural communities.

-115000+ women reached by programs designed to enable them to thrive
+130000+ women reached by programs designed to enable them to thrive

 Nourishing Wellbeing